bitdessin/JustDeepIt/docs/source/implementation/instance-segmentation.rst

     model = IS('./class_label.txt', model_arch='maskrcnn', backend='detectron2')

+Currently, MMDetection requires GPU computational environment for model training and supports more architectures than Detectron2, but the latter supports both CPUs and GPUs for model training.
-The available architectures for instance segmentation can be checked by executing the following code.
+The available architectures for object detection can be checked by executing the following code.

 .. code-block:: py

     from justdeepit.models import IS

     model = IS()

-    print(model.available_architectures)
+    model.available_architectures('mmdetection')
+    model.available_architectures('detectron2')